Since 2011, we've helped more than 5 million visitors understand Medicare coverage.

 Enrollment problems can also happen if Medicare has incorrect information about you on file.
 If you suspect that might be the case, contact the Social Security Administration at 1-800-772-1213 and make sure your name, birthdate and address are accurate in Social Security’s system.
 (Medicare receives its information from Social Security.)

 Insurers can only enroll you in their Medicare Advantage or Part D plan if you’re currently eligible to sign up.
-You’re allowed to enroll only at certain times, such as when you first qualify for Medicare, during the general enrollment period, fall open enrollment, Medicare Advantage open enrollment, or a special enrollment period (SEP).
+You’re allowed to enroll only at certain times, such as when you first qualify for Medicare, during the general enrollment period, fall open enrollment, Medicare Advantage open enrollment, or a special enrollment period (SEP; note that SEP rules vary depending on the type of Medicare coverage).
 If you aren’t within one of those windows, you won’t be able to sign up for a plan now.

 How do I appeal a denied medical service or prescription drug?